 It wasn’t until my early 40’s that I began to feel “called” to learn how to be a psychic.
 Around this time, a friend told me about a psychic who had been amazingly accurate during a reading with her on the phone.
 I set up an appointment, mostly out of curiosity.
 Much to my surprise, this woman “nailed” all the issues that were going on my life at that time . . . even over the phone!
 I was immediately intrigued and wanted to learn more about what she was doing.

 I began reading everything I could find on the subject.
-I was like a kid in a candy store . . .
+I was like a kid in a candy store.
 I couldn’t get enough!
 One of the first books I read was Divine Guidance by Doreen Virtue.
 Because Doreen had a background in psychology, like I do, I found that some of her work resonated with me.
-I was very lucky to find someone who could be my first “teacher,” even though I wasn’t able to attend her classes at that time.
+I was very lucky to find someone who could be my first “teacher,” even though I wasn’t able to attend her classes due to where I was living at that time.

-I quickly discovered that in addition to being a psychic (i.e., the ability to receive messages from Spirit), I was also a medium (i.e., the ability to talk to those who have crossed over) and a natural channel (i.e., allowing entities to communicate directly on the Earth plane by merging with me).
+I quickly discovered that in addition to being a psychic (i.e., the ability to receive messages from Spirit), I was also a medium (i.e., the ability to talk to deceased loved ones) and a natural channel (i.e., allowing entities to communicate directly on the Earth plane by merging with me).
 During my time in Suzan’s class, I became ordained as a multi-denominational minister.
 I also served as Co-Director of a metaphysically-oriented spiritual group that was founded by Suzan called Illuminations 22.

 As Suzan had predicted, I was on “the fast track” for my psychic development.
 Although not typical of most students, my development was, indeed, fast and furious!
-After only six months, I began doing professional readings and healings at the Learning Light Foundation’s Psychic Faires.
-Soon thereafter, I began seeing clients for private sessions and teaching my Thursday evening “Psychic Development and Channeling” class at the Learning Light, which I’ve been doing every week since 2002.
+By October of 2002, I began doing professional readings and healings at the Learning Light Foundation’s Psychic Fairs.
+Soon thereafter, I began seeing clients for private sessions and teaching my Thursday evening “Psychic Development and Channeling” class at the Learning Light, which is a class I’ve been teaching every week since 2002.

 My training as a medium began when I was in my psychic development class and the teacher, Suzan, had us practice doing mediumship.
 I was as shocked as my classmate when I clearly was able to connect with and describe her grandfather.
 I learned from this experience that you never know what you can (or can’t) do until you try it!
 I continued my training by taking courses and workshops with several other teachers.

 Being a medium is one of my greatest joys!
-I love being able to connect people with deceased loved ones.
+I love being able to connect people with deceased loved ones and pets.
 As a Psychologist, I specialized in grief and loss.
 In this role, I might have to work with someone for several sessions to help him or her work through unresolved issues with someone who had died.
-With mediumship, often all those unresolved issues can be dealt with during one session.
+But with mediumship, often all those unresolved issues can be dealt with during one session.
 Why?
 Because the person is able to speak directly with the deceased loved one and they can work out their unfinished business directly.

-This was a difficult decision on my part, and who knows what I may do in the future.
-But at the present time, this decision was based on three factors:
+This was a difficult decision on my part.
+However, this decision was based on three factors:

 - As a teacher, I strongly believe in helping my students connect with their own angels, guides, and deceased loved ones.
 I want to teach my students how to fish (i.e., learn how to connect directly with Spirit) rather than fishing for them (i.e., being the one to connect for them).